The best Black Friday deals 2020

 Does Apple do Black Friday deals 2020?

 The Apple Store is renown for not offering deals.
-However, every Black Friday Apple offers its Black Friday sale.
+However, this weekend is the annual Apple Black Friday sale.
 The sale has varied year to year at times offering free Beats headphones with the purchase of select devices or discounts of up to 10% off on select Mac purchases.

-For 2020, Apple will follow what it did the previous year.
-It's now offering a free Apple Store gift card with the purchase of select devices.
+For 2020, Apple is offering a free Apple Store gift card with the purchase of select devices.
 For instance, buy an Apple Watch 3 and you'll get a $25 Apple gift card.
 To maximize the gift card value, Apple wants you to spend more.
 So to get the biggest gift card — a $150 Apple gift card — you'll need to purchase an iMac or a MacBook Pro.

 - $25 Apple gift card: with purchase of Apple Watch 3